 Dwarf Crape Myrtle

-Although many crape myrtles grow to be small- to medium-size trees, some varieties, such as the Filli series and Dazzle series, remain shrubby, producing full-size blooms on plants less than 5 feet tall.
+Although many crape myrtles grow to be small- to medium-size trees, some varieties, such as the Filli series and Dazzle series, remain shrubby, producing full-size, crepe-papery flowers with crimped petals on plants less than 5 feet tall.
+Crape myrtles have a long bloom period, eye-catching exfoliating bark, and bright fall color.

 Test Garden Tip: In Zones 5 and 6, where crape myrtles die back most winters, treat the shrubs as perennials and cut them to the ground before growth begins in the spring.

-Flowers of Limelight hydrangea vary from pastel green in cool climates to creamy white in the South, or as summer heat progresses.
-In autumn the trusses may turn pink.
-It makes a dense, deer-resistant screen and requires no special care.
+Flowers of 'Limelight' hydrangea vary from pastel green in cool climates to creamy white in the South.
+In autumn, the panicles of blooms turn pink before finally fading to beige.
+Planted as a flowering hedge, this hydrangea will create a dense, deer-resistant screen that requires no special care other than an occasional pruning to encourage new growth.

 Name: Hydrangea paniculata 'Limelight'

-Growing Conditions: Full sun to part shade; moist well-drained soil
+Growing Conditions: Full sun to part shade in medium moist, well-drained soil

 Viburnum

-There are a lot of viburnums on the market and many growing well as flowering hedges.
+There are a lot of viburnums on the market and many grow well as flowering hedges.
 Most produce clusters of white or delicate pink flowers in early spring.
-Look for types such as Koreanspice viburnum (V. carlesii) , which offer fragrant flowers, or for varieties that develop red or black berries.
+Look for types such as Koreanspice viburnum (V. carlesii), which offer fragrant flowers, or for varieties that develop red or black berries.
 Snowball viburnum (V. opulus 'Roseum'), pictured here, grows 8-10 feet tall.
 The variety 'Nanum' stays under 3 feet tall.

-Growing Conditions: Full sun to part shade; moist, well-drained soil
+Growing Conditions: Full sun to part shade in medium moist, well-drained soil

 Summersweet

-With a name like summersweet, you can guess that this shrub's pink or white flowers are fragrant.
-It's one of the few shrubs that bloom well in shade, although it also will grow in full sun in the north, provided it has adequate moisture.
+With a name like summersweet, you can guess that this shrub's pink or white flowers are fragrant and very attractive to butterflies and bees.
+It's one of the few shrubs that bloom well in shade, although it also will grow in full sun in northern regions, provided it has adequate moisture.
+Its glossy dark green leaves turn shades of yellow to golden brown in fall.

 Name: Clethra alnifolia

-Growing Conditions: Full sun to shade and moist soil
+Growing Conditions: Full sun to shade in medium moist to wet soil

 Zones: 3-9